Looking to cool down on a sunny day with soft serve in Seattle?

 3. The Flora Bakehouse, Beacon Hill

-Located in Beacon Hill, The Flora Bakehouse offers soft serve ice cream in addition to its usual menu of pastries and sandwiches.
-Their chocolate soft serve flavor is vegan, but if you’re down with butter, you can order your soft serve inside a croissant cone!
+Located in Beacon Hill with a view of Mount Rainier from their rooftop patio, The Flora Bakehouse offers soft serve ice cream in addition to its usual menu of pastries and sandwiches.
+Their chocolate soft serve flavor is vegan, but if you’re down with butter, you sometimes have the option to order your soft serve inside a croissant cone!
 They are open daily and offer the soft serve ice cream starting at noon.

 📍 1511 S Lucile St